Asking yourself these 10 questions about getting a pet is a great way to start thinking about adding a new family member to your household.

 Check out this video below and you'll see what we mean.
 You have to invest time into your pet to get them working together with your family and behaving properly!
 Brain Training for Dogs is a great solution offering resources from a Certified Dog Trainer to solve your dogs issues!

+What do You need before getting a Dog?
 Do have the necessary supplies?
+What about getting a cat?
 Litter box?
 Toys for their life stage?
 Good quality food?
 The list can be endless.
 Make sure you know what your pet needs and that you can afford the ongoing cost of pet supplies.

 I have an adopted dog and cat from the SPCA.
 They have wonderful temperaments and are valued family members.
 You won’t regret it!